psycho-demon/MIRRN/README.md

 # MIRRN

 KDD2025!!!
-This repository is the implementation for Paper "Exploring Multi-Granularity Interests for Long-Term User Behavior Modeling in CTR Prediction".
+This repository is the implementation for Paper "Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction".